-Family members said the children, 19-month-old Bentley Fields, 7-year-old Brianna Tanner and 11-year-old Braden Tanner, were all sleeping in the same room when the mobile home went up in flames.
+Reports were issued for 19-month-old Bentley Fields, 7-year-old Brianna Tanner and 11-year-old Braden Tanner, who were all sleeping in the same room when the mobile home went up in flames.

-According to the fire department, the mother, AJ Turner, and a family friend were inside the home at the time of the fire.
+The mother, AJ Tanner, and a family friend were inside the home at the time of the fire, according to Arkoma firefighters.

 Eddie Meteker who identified himself as Tanner's boyfriend said she is in the hospital and suffers from major smoke inhalation.
 He said he was at the mobile home when the fire started.